Fairburn Tower: Fairburn and its lands

 Murdo Mackenzie was granted the lands of Fairburn and other farms on 1 April 1542, and for the hearth of each homestead he was to pay the feudal duty of a hen, called a "reik hen."
 He was instructed to build a new house with orchards and a garden.
 After he married Mariobelle or Margaret Urquhart, in 1549 Mary, Queen of Scots gave him more land in the parish.
 A translation of Mackenzie's charter is given in the Origines Parochiales.
 Murdo Mackenzie died on 20 December 1590 and wished to be buried with his forebears in Beauly Priory.

 The original entrance was on the first floor, with an internal stair providing the only access to the vaulted ground floor chamber.
-A wing with a stair was added to the older tower in the 17th-century, providing a gound-floor entrance to the tower.
+A wing with a stair was added to the older tower in the 17th-century, providing a ground-floor entrance to the tower.
 There are shot-holes or gun-loops at ground-floor level and bartizans or turrets on wall heads.

 The adjacent lands of "Wester Fairburn" were given to Andrew Keith, Lord Dingwall in March 1584.

 The tower and the Mackenzie family were mentioned in the prophecies of the Brahan Seer, predicting the end of the family and the ruin of the building, and the apparition of a cow upstairs.
 The seer, Kenneth Ower or Coinneach Odhar, was executed for witchcraft at the Chanonry of Ross in 1578.

 Abandonment and Restoration

 The tower was abandoned around the year 1780 and the roof, which was made with oak shingles, blew down in a gale in 1803.
 Hugh Miller, who heard stories of the Mackenzies from a woman called Isobel, known as "Mad Bell", described the ruin as a "ghastly spectre of the past".

 Fairburn Tower is Category A listed by Historic Environment Scotland.
 It has been restored by the Landmark Trust, and is now available for holiday rental.

+In May 2025, the tower was named as one of the winners of the annual Royal Incorporation of Architects in Scotland (RIAS) awards, and thereby longlisted for the RIAS Best Building in Scotland Award.
+The judges described the restoration as "beautifully accomplished, while also delivering characterful holiday accommodation".